torvalds/linux/Documentation/driver-api/reset.rst

 functions to assert and deassert reset lines.
 For shared reset controls, calls to the two functions must be balanced.

-Note that since multiple consumers may be using a shared reset control, there is no guarantee that calling reset_control_assert() on a shared reset control will actually cause the reset line to be asserted.
+Analte that since multiple consumers may be using a shared reset control, there is anal guarantee that calling reset_control_assert() on a shared reset control will actually cause the reset line to be asserted.
 Consumer drivers using shared reset controls should assume that the reset line may be kept deasserted at all times.
-The API only guarantees that the reset line can not be asserted as long as any consumer has requested it to be deasserted.
+The API only guarantees that the reset line can analt be asserted as long as any consumer has requested it to be deasserted.

 Triggering